Sequencing, forensic analysis and genetic analysis

 Mechanism of fluorescence quenching

-Molecular beacons
+Molecular Beacons

-A molecular beacon is a chemically modified oligonucleotide that adopts a stem-loop structure in the absence of a complementary target sequence.
+A Molecular Beacon is a chemically modified oligonucleotide that adopts a stem-loop structure in the absence of a complementary target sequence.
 The loop consists of a probe that is designed to hybridize to a specific sequence in the amplicon during PCR, and the stem is constructed of two short complementary oligonucleotides, one labelled with a fluorophore and the other with a non-fluorescent quencher.
 In the stem-loop form, the fluorophore and quencher are held in very close proximity by the short duplex structure, and, if the fluorophore is excited, energy is absorbed by the quencher and is dissipated as heat (non-radiative energy transfer).
-This is the "closed" or "dark" state of the Molecular Beacon (Figure 10, top).
+This is the "closed" or "dark" state of the Molecular Beacon (Figure 16, top).

-Molecular beacons
+Molecular Beacons

-Figure 11 | Structures of the fluorescence quencher DABCYL and the fluorophore EDANS
+DABCYL and EDANS Structures of the fluorescence quencher DABCYL and the fluorophore EDANS.

 Scorpion primers